ghobadian/ghobadian.github.io/content/posts/kafka_on_the_shore.md

 First of all, an **Entrance Stone** is just a gateway between reality and limbo.
 **Limbo** is a place where people after death go.
 Character's like Johnny Walker, Boy named Crow, Kafka, the 2 soldiers and also miss Saeki visit this place.

-So miss Saeki opens the limbo with entrance stone to visit his dead lover there, but this had the consequence of making also souls of children that were collecting mushrooms to enter the limbo.
+So miss Saeki opens the limbo with entrance stone to visit his dead lover there, but this also had the consequence of making souls of children that were collecting mushrooms to enter the limbo.
 Unfortunately, Nakata's soul didn't come back from limbo and he became a body without sole and was kept hospitalized.
 After Kafka's Birth, Half of it's soul was incarnated to Nakata and because of that, Nakata woke up to reality.
-Miss Saeki also leaved half her soul behind in limbo to stay with his lover and due to that became half empty and has half shadow.
+Miss Saeki also left half her soul behind in limbo to stay with his lover and due to that became half empty and has half shadow.

 Book also mentions a character named crow.
 I think that he is the soul of miss Saeki's lover reincarnated into her child (Kafka).
 That's why kafka has tendencies toward Miss Saeki (his Mom).
 Kafka also goes to limbo and leaves his crow side their.
 After Nakata's death, Kafka's half soul inside Nakata again comes to kafka's body and kafka now has his full soul with himself.